 Promoting good personal hygiene - We are selling hand sanitiser from our catering trolley on-board, subject to availability.
 If your train does not have a catering trolley, please ask one of our colleagues who will be able to help you.

 Enhanced cleaning -We have reviewed the work of our train maintenance and cleaning contractors to ensure all trains go through a deep clean process at the end of each day, with regular cleaning throughout service.

 We have increased staffing levels to help keep our trains clean during the day and our on-board cleaners clean the equivalent of 264 football pitches every day.

 We have introduced more frequent walk-throughs to clean surfaces on a more regular basis and have ensured our team are fully aware of the importance of maintaining good hygiene themselves.

 Reserving a seat - We have listened to your feedback and re-introduced seat reservations.
 For all journeys from Monday 7 September, we are asking you to book before you travel and reserve a seat on the train to help us maintain social distancing on-board.
 For more information, please visit our reservations FAQs.

-For all tickets purchased with CrossCountry using our website, mobile site or Train Tickets app we would ask you to apply for a refund using your online account.
+For tickets purchased with CrossCountry using our website, mobile site or Train Tickets app please see the table below.
+Otherwise, please contact your original retailer.